What you should know when deploying .NET 6 application to Linux-based App Service?

-I recently worked with .NET 6 application and from cost efficiency reasons I decided to deploy application to Linux based App Service.
-Everything didn't happen without problems so this blog post describes what you should know when deploying .NET 6 application to Linux based App Service in Azure.
+I recently worked with the .NET 6 application and for cost-efficiency reasons, I decided to deploy the application to a Linux-based App Service.
+Everything didn't happen without problems so this blog post describes what you should know when deploying a .NET 6 application to Linux Linux-based app Service in Azure.

-Nowadays Linux based App Service have pretty much same features like Windows but pricing is more attempting.
-Linux based App Service is 50% cheaper than Windows counterpart.
+Nowadays Linux-based App Services have pretty much the same features as Windows but pricing is more attempting.
+Linux-based App Service is 50% cheaper than Windows counterpart.
 Pricing at 11.11.2021:

 Notes about building Azure Infrastructure with Bicep